mohamed-maad/mock-server-recruitment/README.md

 The events are stored in a "database" and can be fetched by a client, either by fetching all events, fetching events from a specific sequence number or fetching a specific event by its sequence number.
+All events have a unique sequence number, and all sequences are in order.

 An event has the following format: